XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01-0531.md

 ~~~

 ## Example according to PE-mode with Meeting Point extension of AC-Draft (OPTION 3)
-This example is based on the Option 2 when SDP is located on the PE element and utilizing the same approach for Data Model of the Network Slice, but "attachment-circuits" section of the model is refering to the IDs of AC's Data Models from the AC draft {{!draft-boro-opsawg-teas-attachment-circuit}}
+This example is based on the Option 2 when SDP is located on the PE element and utilizing the same approach for Data Model of the Network Slice, but "attachment-circuits" section of the model is refering to the IDs of AC's Data Models from the AC draft {{draft-boro-opsawg-teas-attachment-circuit}}

 3GPP NRM Rel 18 {{TS-28.541}} Clause 6.3.35 LogicalInterfaceInfo represents 3GPP IOC with TN-related parameters of 3GPP subsytem interpreted in this example (option 3) as CE network configuration of current model and may be referenced as a 'peer-sap-id' remote endpoint of the attachment circuit with parameters as 'nf-termination-ip' and 'nf-termination-vlan', see more SAP on {{!I-D.ietf-opsawg-sap}}; and parameters related to the physical connection and associated with Bearer Service "ietf-ac-svc:attachement-circuits:ietf-bearer-svc"

-3GPP NRM {{TS-28.541}} 6.3	ConnectionPointInfo represents 3GPP IOC with link to external data model in IETF {{!draft-boro-opsawg-teas-attachment-circuit}} in order to link the corresponding 3GPP subsystem Transport Network-related slice Meeting Point (Clause 6.3.18 EP_Transport) to IETF Network Slice attachment circuit.
+3GPP NRM {{TS-28.541}} 6.3	ConnectionPointInfo represents 3GPP IOC with link to external data model in IETF {{draft-boro-opsawg-teas-attachment-circuit}} in order to link the corresponding 3GPP subsystem Transport Network-related slice Meeting Point (Clause 6.3.18 EP_Transport) to IETF Network Slice attachment circuit.

 As the {{!I-D.ietf-teas-ietf-network-slices}} has flexebility of Network-Specific abstraction, a need for more attention to connectivity parameters was identified during collaboration activity in O-RAN Alliance Working Group 9 between 3GPP SA5 representatives and IETF contributors.

 AC-draft Data Model is used as an extension of the NS NBI YANG model for a purpose to capture and reflect IETF PE connectivity to 3GPP subsystem parameters such as:
-- physical parameters of the bearer, captured in "ietf-bearer-svc" YAND Module of {{!draft-boro-opsawg-teas-attachment-circuit}}, contains the physical connectivity parameters the link is utilizing, site location, (3GPP) device information, the IETF PE is connected to, and administrative operational parameters as status and activation time constraints
+- physical parameters of the bearer, captured in "ietf-bearer-svc" YAND Module of {{draft-boro-opsawg-teas-attachment-circuit}}, contains the physical connectivity parameters the link is utilizing, site location, (3GPP) device information, the IETF PE is connected to, and administrative operational parameters as status and activation time constraints
 - logical connectiviy parameters: e.g VLAN, MPLS, Segment, IPV4, IPV6
 - routing protocols